Why are Old Growth Forests Important?

 What’s happening close to home?

 In the summer of 2020, protests began at the Fairy Creek watershed on Vancouver Island hoping to prevent logging in this ecologically significant area.
 This old-growth forest is situated on Pacheedaht First Nation territory.
-By September of 2021, the Fairy Creek protests became the largest act of civil disobedience in Canadian history.
+By September 2021, the Fairy Creek protests became the largest act of civil disobedience in Canadian history.
 Protestors have been documented sitting in tall makeshift tripods and situated under tarps with their arms chained inside metal tubes lodged in the soil.

 In this area, incredible trees, such as cedars, hemlock, and Douglas Firs, have been cut down at an unsustainable rate by the logging industry.
 At this point, only 2.7% of high-productivity old-growth remains in British Columbia.
 The existing forestry inventory model in B.C. is deceptive, as it defines old-growth trees as those that are 250 years and older, which does not show the difference between old and ancient trees, which are 1,000 plus years in age.